 But there’s another way to capture a hiring manager’s attention—a video resume.

-In this article, we’re going to explain what all a video resume entails, share tips on creating one, and share a few examples.
+In this article, we’re going to explain what a video resume entails, share tips on creating one, and share a few examples.

 Let’s get started.